fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

   </details>

-7. The PosDealer has successfully logged in to the DATEV MeinFiskal website and is asked to confirm the data exchange between fikaltrust and DATEV MeinFiskal.
+7. The PosDealer has successfully logged in to the DATEV MeinFiskal website and is asked to confirm the data exchange between fiskaltrust and DATEV MeinFiskal.
 The PosDealer ticks the checkbox and clicks on "Confirm".
 The data exchange between fiskaltrust and DATEV MeinFiskal is now active.

   <details>
   <summary>Screenshot DATEV data exchange screenshot</summary>